PediconeAndrea/Conta-Triangoli/README.md

 * all nodes forming triangles with the reference node
 * triangles counted from the reference node

-At the same time, we verified the outputs of the Neo4j queries using 'filter' operations with Spark.
+At the same time, we verified the outputs of the Neo4j queries using `filter` operations with Spark.